 If you have been thinking that you will come to Canada and live and work, but not become a citizen, you need to know that there is a set endpoint for work visas.
 Canada offers one of the most generous visa timeframes, at four years, but you will have to apply for citizenship at the end of that four years.

-You can apply for an extension on your work permit one time after this four-year time period, but you need to meet certain qualifications first.
-There are some kinds of jobs that also have their own unique rules related to visas and renewals, so you will need to be aware of these requirements as well.
+You can apply for an extension on your work permit one time after this four-year time period.
+However, you need to meet certain qualifications first.
+There are some kinds of jobs that also have their own unique rules related to visas and renewals.
+However, you will need to be aware of these requirements as well.

 11. Refresh Your Resume for the Job Market in Canada

-You may not know this, but Canadian resumes have their own standardized formats, so if you are attempting to use your American resume to apply for jobs, you might be disappointed in the lack of interest that you receive.
+You may not know this, but Canadian resumes have their own standardized formats.
+Therefore, if you use your American resume to apply for jobs, you might be disappointed by the disinterest you’ll receive.

 Make sure that you follow a good template for a Canadian job resume before you head to your new home.
 If you are just now starting to work on getting a job, make sure that your resume meets the basic requirements so that you are able to get a job in a timely manner.

 You will likely need at least three months of bank statements from your local bank when you move.
 This information is needed so that you can apply for a rental.
 Also, it is sometimes necessary for portions of the work visa process.

 These bank statements will serve as proof of income and proof of funds.
 Bank statements are a major part of being approved for a Canadian bank account as well.
 Therefore, don’t forget this important detail!